intergalacticspacehighway/react-native-reanimated-zoom/README.md

 - `minimumZoomScale` - Determines minimum scale value the component should zoom out.
 Defaults to 1.
 - `maximumZoomScale` - Determines maximum scale value the component should zoom in.
 Defaults to 8.
+- `onZoomBegin` - Callback.
+Gets called when view is zoomed in.
+- `onZoomEnd` - Callback.
+Gets called when view zoom is restored.

 ## Examples